About the Authentication and Legalization Process

 Yes!
 We specialize in managing the document authentication and legalization process for people and organizations just like you.
 We assist you in the preparation process to ensure that your birth certificate will meet the criteria of the process.
 You send your document to our Ottawa office and we handle the authentication at Global Affairs Canada and the legalization at the embassy or consulate of the destination country.
 By using our services, the process can be expedited, saving you weeks of waiting.

 Contact our friendly specialists for more information on how we can assist you with the authentication and legalization of your birth certificate and other documents.
 Call us toll-free at 1-888-433-1011 or send us an online enquiry.

 We are commonly asked how long it takes to authenticate and legalize a Canadian birth certificate.
-There are two scenarios which determine how long it will take.
-If you authenticate and legalize your birth certificate abroad, it may need to be authenticated and legalized.
+To use your birth certificate abroad, it may need to be authenticated and legalized.
 This can be handled yourself in most cases by mail, or you may hire an authentication and legalization service like ours.
 The timeline will depend on the destination country and their requirements.
-You should note that if you make a mistake in how you prepare and submit your birth certificate, it is likely that your document will be returned unprocessed.
+You should note that if you make a mistake in how you prepare and submit your birth certificate, it is possible that your document will be returned unprocessed.

-If you use IDC to authenticate and legalize your birth certificate, we will save you mailing time and our experts work with you to ensure that everything is in order before your certificate is processed, so that your document is processed correctly the first time.
+If you use IDC to authenticate and legalize your birth certificate, we will save additional mailing time and our experts work with you to ensure that everything is in order before your certificate is processed, so that your document is processed correctly the first time.
 Contact one of our friendly specialists to get more information on how long the authentication and legalization of your birth certificate is likely to take.

 There are three steps to authenticate and legalize a Canadian birth certificate.
 These steps are document preparation, document authentication, and document legalization.
 Click on each of these steps to get more detailed information.